SchiefLab/G001/README.md

 ## Figures

-The following code can generate main text figures
+The following code generates the main text figures from the data in this repository.

 ```bash
 g001 figures fig1